Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Simulations

 \subsection{Clinical trial with a small number of treatment options}

-Patients with NSCLC typically undergo one to three treatment lines.
-The number of treatments is flexible because the disease progression and the therapy tolerance ability of patients are different.
-In this simulation, we consider the problem of developing an optimal treatment policy that maximizes the expected survival time.

-We use the mathematical model of cancer dynamics proposed by \cite{Goldberg2012} to generate the clinical trajectory, where the treatment options include an aggressive treatment $A$ and a conservative treatment $B$.
-The details of trajectory generation are described in Appendix \ref{IntroSim1}.
-The following cases are considered to examine the performance of the proposed method: \begin{itemize} \item The state $s_i$ is the wellness $w_i$ at the start of the $i$th stage, and the Q-functions at the $i$th stage are estimated separately as functions of the state $s_i$ for actions $A$ and $B$; we refer to this case as ``single feature $+$ separately" (S+S). \item The state $s_i$ is composed of the wellness $w_i$ at the start of the $i$th stage and the reward $r_{i-1}$ of the $(i-1)$th stage, that is, $s_i=(w_i,r_{i-1})$, where $r_0\equiv 0$, and the Q-functions at the $i$th stage are estimated separately as functions of the state $s_i$ for actions $A$ and $B$; we refer to this case as ``multiple feature $+$ separately" (M+S). \item The state $s_i$ is composed of the wellness $w_i$ and reward $r_{i-1}$, that is, $s_i=(w_i,r_{i-1})$, and the Q-function at the $i$th stage is estimated as a joint function of the state $s_i$ and the action $a_i$; we refer to this case as ``multiple feature $+$ jointly" (M+J). \item The state $s_i$ is composed of the wellness $w_i$ and reward $r_{i-1}$, that is, $s_i=(w_i,r_{i-1})$, and the Q-function at the $i$th stage is estimated as a joint function of the states and actions of all stages up to stage $i$; we refer to this case as ``non-Markovian $+$ jointly" (N+J). \end{itemize}
+{NSCLC patients typically receive 1-3 treatment lines, flexible depending on disease progression and therapy tolerance.
+This simulation aims to develop an optimal treatment policy that maximizes the expected survival time.
+We use the cancer dynamics model by \cite{Goldberg2012} with aggressive ($A$) and conservative ($B$) treatments to generate the clinical trajectory.
+Trajectory generation details are given in the appendix.
+The following cases are considered to examine the performance of the proposed method: \begin{itemize} \item Single feature $+$ Separately (S+S): The state is the wellness at the start of the current stage, and the Q-functions are estimated separately for actions $A$ and $B$. \item Multiple feature $+$ Separately (M+S): The state is comprised of the wellness at the start of the current stage and the reward obtained from the previous stage.
+The Q-functions are estimated separately for actions $A$ and $B$. \item Multiple feature $+$ Jointly (M+J): The state is the same as in the case of M+S, and the Q-function is estimated to be a joint function of the state and action. \item Non-Markovian $+$ Jointly (N+J): The state is the same as in the case of M+S, and the Q-function is estimated to be a joint function of all state-action pairs across all stages up to the current one. \end{itemize} }